janus-idp/backstage-plugins/plugins/topology/README.md

 - The Kubernetes plugins including `@backstage/plugin-kubernetes` and `@backstage/plugin-kubernetes-backend` are installed and configured by following the [installation](https://backstage.io/docs/features/kubernetes/installation) and [configuration](https://backstage.io/docs/features/kubernetes/configuration) guides.
 - The Kubernetes plugin is configured and connects to the cluster using a `ServiceAccount`.
 - The [`ClusterRole`](https://backstage.io/docs/features/kubernetes/configuration#role-based-access-control) must be granted to `ServiceAccount` accessing the cluster.
 If you have the Backstage Kubernetes plugin configured, then the `ClusterRole` is already granted.
-- The following must be added in`customResources` component in the [`app-config.yaml`](https://backstage.io/docs/features/kubernetes/configuration#configuring-kubernetes-clusters) file to view the OpenShift route:
+- The following must be added in`customResources` component in the [`app-config.yaml`](https://backstage.io/docs/features/kubernetes/configuration#configuring-kubernetes-clusters) file to view the OpenShift route as well:

   ```yaml
    kubernetes: